 - A. Smoking of any product (including e-cigarettes) and the use of smokeless tobacco products are prohibited as provided in University policies.
-Smoking and the use of smokeless tobacco products shall be prohibited in all vehicles owned or leased by the University or groups and organizations connected with the University. - B. The University and the Association agree that it is their mutual goal to achieve and maintain a drug-free workplace in accordance with federal law.
+Smoking and the use of smokeless tobacco products shall be prohibited in all vehicles owned or leased by the University or groups and organizations connected with the University. - B. The University and the Association agree that it is their mutual goal to achieve and maintain a drug-free workplace in accordance with federal law (ref.
+Article 18).
+Faculty shall comply with University policies that are consistent with relevant laws regarding possession or use of controlled substances on University property or University sponsored events.